California Pacific Medical Center

 ** Birds and reptiles especially turtles, may transmit contagious diseases.

-It is extremely important that you inform you oncology doctor or nurse immediately if your child is exposed to someone with:
+It is extremely important that you inform your oncology doctor or nurse immediately if your child is exposed to someone with:

 • Measles